ChrisCooper/mostly-benevolent-infection/readme.md

 - Only one session at a time is supported (multiple tabs... not today!) via an ugly global variable
 - The client-side JSX transformer is being used, and there's no compressing of JavaScript
-- Tests don't extend to web app section
+- Tests don't extend to the web app section
-- Limits on school and class siszed are not enforced
+- Limits on school and class sizes are not enforced
-- I'm not familiar enough with how React re-renders to be braver in combining them.
-They're pretty separate right now, but it's acceptable that way
+- I'm not familiar enough with how React re-renders to be braver in combining it withthe d3 postions.
+They're pretty separate right now, but it's not that way
 - Infection status is tested based on 1ness or 2ness or the site_version.
 Too much hard-coding
-- The logic of the react interface is a bit convoluted and could use some more design
+- The logic of the react interface state is a bit convoluted and could use some more design work
 - The entire list of infected nodes is transmitted on each infection.
 Should probably just be a diff!

 Extra Notes